CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 This exercise demonstrated only some of the capabilities of the speech service.
 To learn more about what you can do with this service, see the [Speech page](https://azure.microsoft.com/services/cognitive-services/speech-services).

 ### Review

-In this exercise you created an AI Speech resource in Speech Studio.
-You then use the Real-time speech to text service to transcribe an audio recording.
-You were able to see the text transcription being generated as the audio file was played.
+In this lab, you have completed:

+- Create an **Azure AI Speech** resource
+- Explore speech to text in Speech Studio

 ## You have successfully completed this lab.